canderton3/7641Team24/midterm_report.md

 ### Hierarchical Clustering
 ### Density-Based Spatial Clustering of Applications with Noise (DBSCAN)
 Density-Based Spatial Clustering of Applications with Noise (DBSCAN) is a non-parametric, density-based clustering algorithm.
 DBSCAN detects arbitrarily shaped clusters in the data, where a cluster is defined as a maximal set of density-connected points.
-A point is described as being a part of a cluster if it is within a core point's \epsilon-neighborhood, which means the data point is within the distance \epsilon from the core point.
+A point is described as being a part of a cluster if it is within a core point's &epsilon;-neighborhood, which means the data point is within the distance &epsilon; from the core point.
 In order to be called a cluster instead of outliers, each cluster must contain at least a minimum number of samples.
 The two parameters we tuned to create our ideal DBSCAN model were \epsilon and the minimum number of samples for a group of points to be defined as a cluster.

 ## Supervised